richchurcher/yoda-api/README.md

     Put away your weapons -> Away put your weapons.

+    Are you so certain? -> So certain are you?

+    Size does not matter. -> Size matters not.

 Anything complex will almost certainly break.
 Multiple simple sentences work though.